nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Bundle.md

 <br>

-# 3.4.1 FHIR UK Core Bundle Resource
+# 3.4.1 FHIR UK Core Bundle Profile

 > IMPORTANT – The UK Core Bundle profile is currently in draft status and has not undergone Clinical & Technical Assurance review, or been part of the HL7 UK Ballot process.
 This profile may change in future releases of the UK Core.